 I would come to know them as The Hardy Boyz and Lita.
 And after seeing all three athletes perform high-flying stunts and look cool doing it, I was locked in for the rest of night.
 The remainder of the show consisted of intense violence, action, soap opera drama, championship beefs, blood, bra & panties, uncensored curse words, and intriguing characters.
 For an adolescent boy such as myself, THIS WAS WHAT LIFE IS SUPPOSED TO BE ABOUT!
 Why was I wasting my time with Nickelodeon when this was on my television screen every week?
 And the cherry on top was finding out that I could witness this on Monday nights as well; Monday Night Raw.

 I was on board with the product heavily throughout my middle school and high school years.
 I was never a “Top Guy” kind of kid, I looked up to the mid-carders; Chris Benoit, Eddie Guerrero, Rey Mysterio, and etc. Every storyline, pay-per-view result, and video game (on the Playstation console), I was up-to-date with.
 However, around my undergraduate years, I started to slack off.
 I don’t know if it was due to my lack of ability to believe in the caricatures anymore or that the direction of the product changed (PG era), but I became disinterested.
 And that lasted until I attended Full Sail University and became a marketing intern for NXT.

 Not only did I get to see the events up close, but I got to learn about the pre-production of a live event and the amount of work that goes into it; which gave me a higher level of respect for the brand and temporarily got me back on board.
-And for those who have so many critiques online about what the performers do and don’t do, stop talking.
+For those who have so many critiques online about what the performers do and don’t do, stop talking.
 Those men and women are doing some death-defying stunts for your entertainment—rehearsed or not, it’s dangerous and should be respected.